 "We’re smaller than other schools here – half the size of Tanglin Trust and third of the size of UWCSEA – so we’re really proud of our sporting achievements.
 We’re still successful in the sporting arena despite being a ‘smaller’ school."

 Facilities at Dover Court include embedded technology in the classrooms, a fully equipped Juilliard Music Suite, and a new TV and radio station.
-In September 2019, the school opened a new secondary building and sports facility, with classrooms, a 300-seat cafeteria, drama, art, ICT, design & technology, and music spaces.
+In September 2019, the school opened a new secondary building and sports facility with classrooms, a 300-seat cafeteria, and drama, art, ICT, design & technology, and music spaces.
 In terms of sports, the school has an upgraded swimming pool complex, six-lane running track, full-size soccer pitch, basketball courts, playing fields, and indoor multi-purpose hall.
 In terms of green spaces, the school is located in 12 acres of parkland.

 Admission and fees